 Draco has in the past travelled to various local competitions held in Banff and Edmonton as well as out of province to Kelowna, Vancouver and Victoria.

-Originally forming over 15 years ago, Dragnum has gained a reputation as a competitive crew with a casual and welcoming approach.
-We are a mixed team, and are currently lucky to be the only one in the city with a National Team paddler for a coach!
+Originally forming nearly 20 years ago, Dragnum has gained a reputation as a competitive crew with a casual and welcoming approach.
+We are a mixed team, and are currently lucky to have a National Team paddler for a coach!

-We also often enter the women’s division at festivals by combining with other crews – our women’s crew goes by some variation of The Tomatoes.
+We also often enter the women’s division at festivals by combining with other crews.
 Each season, Dragnum typically participates in 3 festivals, including Calgary, with the goal of always being in the A division.

 What Dragnum looks for in a paddler is someone with a great attitude, who is dedicated to improving.
 You can be brand new to the sport, but genuinely love being active and fit and want to learn.
 Our coach can teach you!
 You can also be very experienced and looking for great workouts, skills improvement, and being a part of an awesome team.
 We have members with experience at various Nationals and World events, who are passionate about dragon boat and want to share the fun with others!